PennyLaneAI/pennylane/doc/tutorials/pytorch_noise.rst

         loss.backward()
         opt.step()

-We can now verify the final values of the parameters, as well as the final circuit output and cost function:
+We can now check the final values of the parameters, as well as the final circuit output and cost function:

 >>> phi
 tensor(-0.7055, requires_grad=True)